-The RA has a total of twenty-two (22) authorised positions, of which twenty are currently filled.
-Two (2) positions are currently open, however, the RA is not actively recruiting.
+The RA has a total of twenty-two (22) authorised positions, of which twenty are currently filled and two (2) positions are currently open.
 As the regulatory activities that the RA pursues are specialised and complex, it is important that the RA builds and maintains an appropriate resource and staff base, which includes a focus on ongoing development, in-house training and succession planning.